philbertshea/tp/docs/DeveloperGuide.md

     * 1f1.
 TAssist marks everyone in the tutorial group as no tutorial for the indicated week.

     Use case ends.

+* *a.
+At any time, user clears input.

+  Use case ends.

 **Use case: UC10 - Mark attendance for multiple tutorial groups**